-They placed mosaics on the ceiling, not just the floor, which started a trend you can now see in Rome's churches.
-The most beautiful mosaics are in Santa Maria Maggiore, in Rome's Monti neighborhood.
+They placed mosaics on the ceiling, not just the floor, which started a trend you can now see in Rome’s beautiful churches.
+The most stunning mosaics are in Santa Maria Maggiore, in Rome’s Monti neighborhood.

 Domus Aurea’s most significant room is the Octagonal Room, which you visit on the guided tour and is largely intact despite Trajan’s rebuilding efforts.

 The Octagonal Room was a place of entertainment.
 It was the exquisitely decorated main banqueting hall of the palace — a backdrop for Nero to meet people, do business, and throw orgies.
 It had a sophisticated dome with an oculus, which no doubt inspired Hadrian’s Pantheon.